pra-y/Linux-commands/README.md

 59. Change Group ownership of file --> sudo chgrp <group_name> <file_name>
 * sudo chown user_name:group_name <file_name>
 ## Memory INFO
-60. How to check memory of system like available or swap --> free -th
+60. How to check memory of system like available or swap --> free -th, cat /proc/meminfo ,
 61. How to check % Memory and CPU utilization --> top
 62. Check disk utilization --> du -h <folder_name>
 63. How to check filesystem available and disk space allocated --> df -h
 ## System INFO
 64. Check cpu/core/thread info of machine --> lscpu && arch && cat /proc/cpuinfo
 65. how to see list of storage devices, disk partition --> lsblk
-66. See OS name of linux server --> uname -a && cat /etc/os-release
+66. Display OS name, kernel ver, arch etc of linux server --> uname -a && hostnamectl && cat /etc/os-release
+67. Displays boot and system messages (you can use it to check for hardware-related info)--> dmesg | less
 ## Process Management
-67. Check if a process is running or not --> ps -ef | grep chrony
+68. Check if a process is running or not --> ps -ef | grep chrony
+69. Displays a snapshot of current processes --> ps aux
-68. How to get a PID of process --> pgrep chron
+70. How to get a PID of process --> pgrep chron
-69. Stop a process by PID --> kill -9 PID (-9 using for forcefully)
+71. Stop a process by PID --> kill -9 PID (-9 using for forcefully)
+72. Sends a signal to terminate a process --> kill <process_name>
-70. Stop a process by its name --> pkill httpd
+Terminates processes by name --> killall <process_name>
+73. Similar to killall, but allows you to send signals to processes based on attributes (e.g., name, user) --> pkill httpd
+74. Run a command in the background --> <command> & , For e.g.- sleep 60 &
-71. How to see all the active jobs --> jobs
+75. How to see all the active jobs --> jobs
-72. Resume a job in background --> bg
+76. Resume a job in background --> bg
-73. Resume a job in foreground --> fg
+77. Resume a job in foreground --> fg
-74. Run a script in background --> nohup ./script >/dev/null &
+78. Run a script in background --> nohup ./script >/dev/null &
 ## Network INFO
 75. How to check the IP of machine --> ifconfig
 76. Check if a IP:Port is accessible and open or not --> telnet IP Port